Join us for an all-new schedule of family-friendly Saturday programs at the Workers Arts & Heritage Centre!

 How can we use poetry and storytelling to connect with people in our community and work towards a more socially and environmentally just world?
 In this workshop, musician and educator Janice Jo Lee will help you write, share and workshop short pieces of writing for performance.
 Participants will practice performance to a rhythm created together and play with beatboxing and melody.

-This workshop will be paired with a short tour of Kwentong Bayan’s exhibition BALIKBAYAN. **Register here**
+This workshop will be paired with a short tour of Kwentong Bayan’s exhibition BALIKBAYAN.
+This program is presented in partnership with Hamilton Winterfest 2017. **Register here**

 April 14th, 1:30-4 pm Comic Jam with Althea Balmes and Keet Geniza